CaterpillarStudyGroup/ImportantArticles/src/InertializationTransitionCost.md

 \begin{align*} a x^3 +b x^2 +c x+d=(x−1)(x−1)(x − ?) ​\end{align*}

-To compute the final root we can use [spring-damper](https://www.youtube.com/watch?v=aGpsjErdPnU) synthetic division:
+To compute the final root we can use [synthetic division](https://www.youtube.com/watch?v=aGpsjErdPnU):

 \begin{align*} (a x^3 +b x^2 +c x+d) / (x−1)&=a x^2 +(a+b) x+(a+b+c)\\\\
 (a x^2 +(a+b) x+(a+b+c)) / (x−1)&=a x+2a+b ​\end{align*}